Will Dispute Lawyers Sydney, NSW

 What happens if a Will is declared invalid?

-If a Will is successfully challenged, the estate is distributed according to a previous valid Will or, if none exists, the laws of intestacy.
-Our will dispute lawyers can guide you through the implications of having a Will overturned.
+If a Will is declared invalid, the estate is distributed according to a previous valid Will, or if none exists, under the rules of intestacy.

 Will I have to go to court for my Will dispute?